Railways in Sydney: Underground sections

-Sydney has four underground lines.
-These sections of railway are extensions of suburban main line commuter services and are not a completely segregated true metro system.
+Sydney has five underground lines.
+Three of these sections of railway are extensions of suburban main line commuter services, while two are part of a completely segregated metro system.
 The underground sections, especially the City Circle, typically have frequent services.
 Sydney Metro forms the largest part of Sydney's underground railways and the first subway system in an Australian city.
+Sydney Metro is atypical compared to classic metro systems such as the London Underground or the Paris Metro in that its stations are widely spaced, up to 6km apart, and it extends out of the inner urban area into less dense, suburban areas.

+City Circle

-The oldest is the main city loop, the City Circle, which runs between Central, Town Hall, Wynyard, Circular Quay, St James station and Museum stations.
-Central and Circular Quay are above-ground stations (Circular Quay is elevated, directly underneath the Cahill Expressway), while the remainder are below ground.
-The line to St. James station and Museum was opened in 1926, but Circular Quay was a "missing link" until 1956.
-The "western limb" of the City Circle through Town Hall and Wynyard to Sydney Harbour Bridge opened in 1932, in conjunction with the opening of the Sydney Harbour Bridge.
+The oldest underground line is the main city loop, the City Circle, which runs between Central, Town Hall, Wynyard, Circular Quay, St James and Museum stations.
+Central and Circular Quay are above-ground stations (Circular Quay is elevated, directly underneath the Cahill Expressway), while the remainder are below ground, meaning the underground segment of the City Circle consists of two branches, meeting at the approach to Central before surfacing.
+The line to St James station and Museum was opened in 1926, while the "western branch" of the City Circle through Town Hall and Wynyard opened in 1932, in conjunction with the opening of the Sydney Harbour Bridge.
+Circular Quay remained a "missing link" until 1956, when it connected the ends of the two underground branches via an elevated track.

+The North Shore railway line runs underground adjacent to the City Circle between Central and Wynyard, then runs over the Sydney Harbour Bridge.

+Eastern Suburbs line

-The second, the Eastern Suburbs line, opened in 1979.
+The Eastern Suburbs line opened in 1979.
 It runs between Redfern, Central, Town Hall, Martin Place, Kings Cross, Edgecliff, Woollahra (Unused Platforms) and Bondi Junction stations.
-All these are underground, but there are three above-ground sections, two on viaduct and one in cutting.
+All these are underground, but there are three above-ground sections, two on viaduct and one in cutting, with four separate tunnel sections, the main section extending from before Redfern to after Martin Place, while the other three are centred on each of the three Eastern Suburbs stations.
 Most of the platforms at Redfern and Central stations are above ground, including the platforms for the City Circle, but the Eastern Suburbs line is underground.
 At the time of its construction, the line had been intended to finish at Kingsford but it was curtailed at Bondi Junction for political and financial reasons.
 In the late 1990s, there were plans to extend the line to Bondi Beach, but these have since fallen through.

+Airport line

-The third underground line is the Airport Line, which opened in 2000, prior to the Sydney Olympics.
+The Airport line opened in 2000, prior to the Sydney Olympics.
 This serves Central, Green Square, Mascot, Domestic Airport (underneath the Domestic terminals), International Airport (underneath International terminal at Sydney Airport), and Wolli Creek.
 After Wolli Creek it joins the above-ground East Hills line at Turrella.